MachineLearner07/Basic-Machine-Learning-with-Python-and-R/README.md

 1. What are the pros and cons of each model ?

-Please find here a cheat-sheet that gives you all the pros and the cons of each regression model.
+Please find  <a href="http://www.superdatascience.com/wp-content/uploads/2017/02/Regression-Pros-Cons.pdf/">here</a> a cheat-sheet that gives you all the pros and the cons of each regression model.

 2. How do I know which model to choose for my problem ?